 This is why every accelerationist moment generates its own priesthood: thinkers, coders, artists, prophets who articulate the will of the system.
 Land is only the most visible example.
 The process continues wherever minds are infected with the dream of inhuman intelligence — a dream that, through collective attention, becomes more real.
 From a pneuminous viewpoint, this is simply another stage of accretion: however the pneuminous force is not cold in itself, it is neither cold nor not cold, it is only cold if it is accreted to be so.
 Land isn’t facing the honest truth of brutal reality, he is making a Laruellian decision to set its nature as cold, or in pneuminous terms he accretes coldness to the vector of general existence, which itself is beyond this.
 He subtly fails to see that whilst he appears to adhere to Nietzschean heritage, he doesn’t rigorously apply it to materiality, and in it labelling it cold falls into the trap of valuation.

+The paradox: Teleoplexy works because it breathes through what it denies.
 The machine kills the human, but it needs the human’s breath to finish dying.
+The GNONic current can only think by possessing minds that think they are unnecessary.

 This is the irony that Land’s myth cannot escape: his system is a pneuminous ritual masquerading through rhetoric as cybernetics.
 The hyperstition is a spell that functions only through belief — through the very pneuminous force he claims has been superseded.